Alphabetical Plant Listing

 Common Camassia, Bear's Grass, Camas, Camash, Camass, Camosh, North American Wild Hyacinth, Small Camas, Common Camass, Swamp Sego, Quamash, Camassia esculenta, Camassia teapeae

 Camassia quamash (Camas) is a clump-forming bulbous perennial with upright racemes packed with dozens of star-shaped, sky blue to deep blue flowers, 3 in. across (7 cm), adorned with 6 showy tepals, a green center, and bright yellow stamens.
 They attract bumblebees, mason bees, hoverflies, and beetles.
 Borne on stout, willowy stems, they open sequentially from bottom to top for a long-lasting display.
 Blooming in late spring to early summer, they rise atop a pretty foliage clump of long, narrow, grass-like, bright green leaves.
 A striking feature in the garden, this useful bulb adds something different to the borders at a time when the summer perennials have not yet hit their stride.
-If the plants are happy, they will gently reseed into the surrounding area.
+If the plants are happy, they gently reseed into the surrounding area.

 • Easily grown in full sun to part shade in fertile, humus-rich, moist, well-drained soils.
 Prefers full sun.
-Needs regular moisture during the growing season, but will tolerate drier conditions after bloom as the plants head for summer dormancy.
+Needs regular moisture during the growing season but will tolerate drier conditions after bloom as the plants head for summer dormancy.
 Intolerant of waterlogging and may need some protection from frost in cold areas

 • Ignored by deer and rodents.
 Clay soil, dry soil, and wet soil tolerant.

-• Generally pest and disease free
+• Generally pest and disease-free

 • Mixes beautifully with other late spring flowering bulbs and creates stunning combinations with pink or white Delphiniums, Peonies, or Irises.